kkamagui/napper-for-tpm/README.md

 ```

 # 4. Mitigations
-The root cause of CVE-2018-6622 is improper handling of an abnormal S3 sleep case, and you can remove the vulnerability by following two options.
+The root cause of CVE-2018-6622 and unknown CVE is improper handling of an abnormal S3 sleep case, and you can remove the vulnerability by following two options.
- - **Updating the latest BIOS firmware to your system**: We reported CVE-2018-6622 to major manufacturers such as Intel, Dell, and Lenovo, and they already released new firmware.
+ - **Updating the latest BIOS firmware to your system**: We reported the CVE-2018-6622 to major manufacturers such as Intel, Dell, and Lenovo.
+We also reported the unknown CVE of Intel PTT to Intel.
+For fixing them, the manufacturer already released new firmware.
 If you are still vulnerable after updating the latest BIOS, please try the next option below and contribute your summary report.
- - **Disable S3 sleep feature in your BIOS**: Recent BIOS firmware has a feature that disables S3 sleep for several reasons.
-Therefore, please enter your BIOS setup and disable S3 sleep.
+ - **Disable the S3 sleep feature in your BIOS**: Recent BIOS firmware has a feature that disables the S3 sleep for several reasons.
+Therefore, please enter your BIOS setup and disable the S3 sleep.

 # 5. Contributions
 We prepared this section for you.
 Please feel free to contact us.